ahmedelshamy4/Flutter-Ultimate-Resources/README.md

 ## Dev Tools
 - **[Flutter DevTools](https://flutter.dev/docs/development/tools/devtools/overview)**: A suite of performance and debugging tools for Flutter apps.
 - **[FVM (Flutter Version Management)](https://pub.dev/packages/fvm)**: A tool for managing multiple Flutter SDK versions on a single machine.
-- **[Melos](https://pub.dev/packages/melos)**: A tool for managing Flutter and Dart monorepos, useful for working with multiple packages.
 ## Animation and Motion
 - **[Lottie](https://pub.dev/packages/lottie)**: A library for rendering JSON-based animations (from After Effects) in Flutter.
 - **[rive](https://pub.dev/packages/rive)**: An animation library for interactive vector animations created with Rive.